Practical Course on Insolvency Counselling (PCIC)

 - A minimum of three (3) years of relevant practical work experience supporting an LIT or registered BIA insolvency counsellor (CV/Resume showing relevant experience required) or,

-- A minimum of thirty (30) credit hours of post-secondary study completed in a diploma or degree program from a recognized post-secondary institution (copy of the diploma with the Academic Transcript provided by the institution required).
+- A minimum of thirty (30) credit hours of post-secondary study completed in a diploma or degree program from a recognized post-secondary institution (copy of the Academic Transcript provided by the institution required).

 B: Enrolment in the CQP